Kosovo: Economy

-In April 2020 Kosovo with KOSTT, the government-owned Transmission System Operator, declared its independence from the Serbian electricity transmission operator Elektromreža Srbije with a vote by the European Network of Transmission System Operators for Electricity, ENTSO-E, which has paved the way for Kosovo to become an independent regulatory zone for electricity.
-The vote confirms that a connection agreement will be signed between ENTSO-E and KOSTT, allowing KOSTT to join the 42 other transmission operators.
-A joint energy bloc between Kosovo and Albania, is in work after an agreement which was signed in December 2019.
-With that agreement Albania and Kosovo will now be able to exchange energy reserves, which is expected to result in €4 million in savings per year for Kosovo.
+Kosovo is dominated by the services sector, accounting for 54% of GDP and employing approximately 56.6% of the population.
+The industry accounted for 37.3% of GDP and employs roughly 24.8% of the labour force.
+There are several reasons for the stagnation, ranging from consecutive occupations, political turmoil and the War in Kosovo in 1999.
+While agriculture accounts for only 6.6% of GDP, albeit an increase of 0.5 percentage points from 2019, it forms 18.7% of Kosovo's workforce, the highest proportion of agricultural employment in the region after Albania.

 Kosovo has large reserves of lead, zinc, silver, nickel, cobalt, copper, iron and bauxite.
-The nation has the fifth-largest lignite reserves in the world and the 3rd in Europe.
+The nation has the fifth-largest lignite reserves in the world and the third in Europe.
 The Directorate for Mines and Minerals and the World Bank estimated that Kosovo had €13.5 billion worth of minerals in 2005.
 The primary sector is based on small to medium-sized family-owned dispersed units.
 53% of the nation's area is agricultural land, 41% forest and forestry land, and 6% for others.
-The arable land is mostly used for corn, wheat, pastures, meadows and vineyards.
-It contributes almost to 35% of GDP including the forestry sector.

 Wine has historically been produced in Kosovo.
-The wine industry is successful and has been growing after the war.
-The main heartland of Kosovo's wine industry is in Rahovec, where millions of litres of wine are produced.
+The main heartland of Kosovo's wine industry is in Rahovec.
 The main cultivars include Pinot noir, Merlot, and Chardonnay.
 Kosovo exports wines to Germany and the United States.
-During the "glory days" of the wine industry, grapes were grown from the vineyard area of 9,000ha, divided into private and public ownership, and spread mainly throughout the south and west of Kosovo.
 The four state-owned wine production facilities were not as much "wineries" as they were "wine factories".
 Only the Rahovec facility that held approximately 36% of the total vineyard area had the capacity of around 50 million litres annually.
 The major share of the wine production was intended for exports.
 At its peak in 1989, the exports from the Rahovec facility amounted to 40 million litres and were mainly distributed to the German market.

+Energy

+The electricity sector in Kosovo is considered one of the sectors with the greatest potential of development.
+Kosovo's electricity sector is highly dependent on coal-fired power plants, which use the abundant lignite, so efforts are being made to diversify electricity generation with more renewables sources, such as wind farms in Bajgora and Kitka.

+In December 2019, Kosovo and Albania's energy transmission operators signed an agreement to establish a joint energy bloc between the two countries.
+This would allow Albania and Kosovo to exchange energy reserves, which was expected to result in €4 million in savings per year for Kosovo.